7 Research-Backed Tips to Maximize Revenue and Make More Profit

 Look at the options to share your purchase on social media, as well as personalized product recommendations on their order confirmation page:

-But the vast majority of Shopify stores, including many large brands, make no effort to offer product recommendations, post-purchase upsells, or cross-sells to their customers.
+But the vast majority of Shopify stores, including many large brands, make no effort to offer product recommendations, post-purchase upsells, or shopify cross-selling to their customers.

 This is crazy when you think about it because the people who’ve just bought from you are arguably are the folks who are most likely to buy again.